GitMirroring/gnuboot/site/index.md

 Now we've stepped forward to stand up for freedom, ours and that of the wider community, by maintaining our own version -- a genuinely libre Libreboot, that after some hurdles gave birth to this project: GNU Boot.

-### Project status and need for help ####

-Right now GNU Boot is still in its early stage.

-It should be relatively safe to use the [last release candidate](https://ftp.gnu.org/gnu/gnuboot/) (GNU Boot 0.1-rc1) as is has minimal changes on top of Libreboot 20220710 (the last 100% free release of Libreboot) and also because several people tested it and didn't report any blocking issue.

-However we need a lot of help for fixing the website as most pages are out of date or still refer to Libreboot or libreboot.at instead of GNU Boot.

-This is very important because the website also contains all the project documentation, including the installation instructions (we also need help testing them).

-See the [page about contributing to GNU Boot](/software/gnuboot/test/web/git.html) for more details on how to help GNU Boot.